-One of the most common questions I get is “how much does a patent cost?” our response for this question that we can I can give you right off the bat, you can go to: https://thompsonpatentlaw.com/cost/ and we have some unique information there that you won't find anywhere else.
+One of the most common questions I get is “how much does a patent cost?”
+Our simplest response to this question is that you can go to https://thompsonpatentlaw.com/cost/.
+We have some unique information there that you won't find anywhere else.

 This will give you some background as to what are the primary drivers of patentability that no one else is talking about.

-That's a great question, I wrote another resource for that in my book, Patent Offense: 7 Steps To A Safe, Secure Patent Portfolio the first three steps of my seven step process.
-In the first in that book the first three steps are all about answering the question “what if anything can I get a patent on?”
+That’s a great question!
+I address this and other questions in my book Patent Offense: 7 Steps To A Safe, Secure Patent Portfolio.
+The first steps of my seven step process are all about answering the question “What if anything can I get a patent on?”

 It ultimately culminates in what I call a point of novelty.
 If you can identify a point of novelty you can get a patent on it.

 But what is novelty?
 Really its novelty combined with also non-obviousness.
-It can be novel meaning; the exact same thing doesn't exist anywhere it’s not in the prior artist no one's written about it there any nobody's selling it.
-That’s not enough to get a patent.
-There's the question of obviousness I want to talk about.
-Whether something's obvious or not is different if it's a slight variation.
+Your idea can be novel, meaning; the exact same thing doesn’t exist anywhere it’s not in the prior art and no one’s written about it.
+Or, there is nobody’s selling your idea.
+However, that’s not enough to get a patent.